DJ Peters

-Donald Scott Peters (born December 12, 1995) is an American professional baseball outfielder in the Detroit Tigers organization.
-He has played in Major League Baseball (MLB) for the Los Angeles Dodgers and Texas Rangers and in the KBO League for the Lotte Giants.
+Donald Scott Peters (born December 12, 1995) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers and Texas Rangers, and in the KBO League for the Lotte Giants.

 Amateur career

 Peters attended Glendora High School in Glendora, California.
 He was drafted by the Chicago Cubs in the 36th round of the 2014 Major League Baseball draft, but did not sign and attended Western Nevada College, where he played college baseball.
 After one year at Western Nevada, he was drafted by the Texas Rangers in the 36th round of the 2015 MLB draft, but again did not sign and returned to Western Nevada.
 In 2016, he was the Scenic West Athletic Conference Player of the Year.
 After the season, Peters was drafted by the Los Angeles Dodgers in the fourth round of the 2016 Major League Baseball draft and signed, turning down a scholarship offer from California State University, Fullerton.
 Peters was initially committed to Cal State Fullerton out of high school.